elGreato/savvy/README.md

 ## Analysis
 ### Scenario

-Online service where users can post their ultimate wisdom and interact with other wisdoms.
-FHNW students can go to savvy.io ( for example) and choose what topics they want to take, calculate their points, choose a path for graduation (180 ECTS), post their thoughts about a specific topic.
-Other users can vote up or vote down this post to make it reach to the top of a specific topic or to the bottom.
-Moreover, topics will be divided between electives or main or core
+Savvy is an online service where that students can use for module management.
+FHNW students can go to savvy.io ( for example) and choose what topics they want to take, calculate their points and post their thoughts about a specific topic.
+Other users can like this post to make it reach to the top of a specific topic or to the bottom.

 ### Requirements